gaffo/nbminer_prometheus_exporter/README.md

 # nbminer_prometheus_exporter

-This is a simple application which will sit infront of your NBMiner and export the statistics from the web endpoint in a prometheus parsable format.
+This is a simple application which will sit in front of your NBMiner and export the statistics from the web endpoint in a prometheus parsable format.
+This allows you to have your NBMiner stats in Prometheus and thus likely grafana.

 ## Usage